Period Fetish

 Overview

-Menstrual fetishism, sometimes catalogued under the clinical-sounding label menophilia, is an erotic interest centred on menstruation.
-The focus may attach to menstrual blood itself, to the sight, scent, or knowledge that a partner is menstruating, or to associated cues and products.
+Menstrual fetishism, sometimes catalogued under the clinical-sounding label menophilia, is an erotic interest centred on menstruation: the menstrual blood itself, the sight, scent, or knowledge that a partner is menstruating, or the cues and products associated with a period.
 It is distinct from a simple comfort with, or preference for, sexual activity during menstruation, which is common and not a fetish.
 This article traces the cultural and clinical lineage of the interest, how it is expressed, and why it has attracted so little formal study.

 History & origins